rhc07/CV/README.md

 ## Skills

 #### - Team Player
-Working within the social media and marketing industries meant I often faced different challenges that taught me to be a team player.
+Working within the social media and marketing industries meant I would often look to the team to help me overcome some of the challenges I faced.

 #### - Visual & Creative Thinker
 As a film studies graduate, I have learned to be creative with my problem-solving and try to look outside the box when something seems intractable.

 #### - Driven With A Willingness To Learn
 I am naturally inquistive and I love learning.
 Makers Academy has only made me more committed to exploring development and code craftsmanship.
-As well as learning my trade through the Makers Academy course, I have previously enrolled myself on a Digital Marketing Strategy course at UAL
+As well as learning my trade through the Makers Academy course, I have previously enrolled myself on a Digital Marketing Strategy course at UAL.

 #### - Communication
-Having excellent communicational skills was essential in order to succeed in my revious roles.
-At Social Misfits Media, was creating content on a daily basis and delivered powerful and consice messages on each of their social media platforms.
+Having excellent communicational skills was essential in order to succeed in my previous roles.
+At Social Misfits Media, I was creating content on a daily basis and delivered powerful and consice messages on each of their social media platforms.

 ## Education